catherinee24/js-practice/README.md

 ## 2️⃣ La mejor nota es la que tiene el valor más alto dentro de la lista.

 ## 3️⃣ El promedio es la suma de todas las notas de la lista dividida por el tamaño o largo de la lista.

+# ````feel free to do them if you want to improve even more in programming and if you are a beginner, these exercises will be very helpful.````

+# Contributing
+## Contributions are always welcome!
+Open a PR or an issue!

+# Thank you !